Claudiamalesi123/ZetaChain-Bounty/README.md

 **App URL deployed on Streamlit:** [Decentralized Crowdfunding Platform](https://zetachain-bounty-claudiamalesi.streamlit.app/)

+NOTE: IF THE APP SLEEPS, JUST GET IT BACK UP !

 ## Overview

 This application is built using Streamlit and includes functionality to: